dfmoralesb/MPE_tutorials/README.md

 ### Before you start

-* You will need to clone this repository to get all the data on the local computed
+* You will need to clone this repository to get all the data on the local computer.

 		git clone https://github.com/dfmoralesb/MPE_tutorials.git